Yuss3f/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path is a script to add "/action" to the "PATH" 3-paths is a script that counts the number of directories in the PATH 4-global_variables is a script that lists environment variables.
+5-local_variables is  a script that lists all local variables and environment variables, and functions.
+6-create_local_variable is a a script that creates a new local variable.
+7-create_global_variable is a script that creates new global variable